 Manage your transactions to streamline your business

-When a small business makes a financial transaction, they make a journal entry in their accounting journal to record that transaction.
+When you make a financial transaction, you make a journal entry in your accounting journal to record that transaction.
 The transaction is recorded in the general journal or one of the special journals for the most active accounts.
 The most common special journals are the sales journal, the purchases journal, the cash receipts journal, and the cash disbursements journal.

 An accounting journal is a detailed record of the financial transactions of the business.
-The transactions are listed in chronological order, by amount, by accounts that are affected, and in what direction those accounts are affected.
-Depending on the size and complexity of the business, a reference number can be assigned to each transaction, and a note may be attached explaining the transaction.
+The transactions are listed in chronological order.
+Depending on the size and complexity of your business, a reference number can be assigned to each transaction.

 When to Use a Debit or Credit in a Journal Entry